crystae2003/CS204-PROJECT/README.md

 3. Label should be in different line than instruction.
 4. There would not be any instructions in front of a label; instructions should be on the next line after the label.
 5. The instruction can have spaces in between registers.
-6. If any unspecified instruction is given, the code will terminate with the error message.
+6. If any unspecified instruction is given, the code will ignore that instruction.
   This Project is contributed by-

 ## Hemlata Gautam -2022CSB1084